mitchcapper/CefSharpDockerfiles/README.md

 Window 10 Client (Pro) by default with docker uses HyperV isolation, this mode is very non performant vs process isolation mode.
 Make sure to change it (and see the note below).

 ## Requirements
-The following requirements are for chrome 63->70 and the current vs_2017 installer, they may change over time.
+The following requirements are for chrome 63->77 and the current vs_2019 installer, they may change over time.
 Compiling is largely CPU bound but linking is largely IO bound.

 - At least 20GB of ram dedicated to this would recommend 30GB total with page file to make sure you don't run out (older builds like 63 were 32GB with 40GB total).
 You can have any amount of that 20/30GB as a page file, just beware the less actual ram the much slower linking will be.
 - At least 250GB of space.

+## New Volume Mode
+Due to a bug in 1903 (https://github.com/microsoft/hcsshim/issues/708) a new method had to be found rather than building all the cef source in a normal docker build step.
+The solution was to move the source building to store data in a volume.
+This has several benefits now including: builds can be resumed (if you force the same volume to be used), source code can be left behind on the volume as docker will not manually copy this with the storage driver (previously very non-performant).
+Downsides include the fact it will leave volumes behind that need to be removed from unsuccessful builds, there is a bit of a hacked step to support volumes.
+To support volumes we have to use `docker run` for the cef build step (as docker build does not support volumes during build).
+This means we needed a way to detect IF we need to run the build step or if it was already completed successfully.
+To do this we rely on some tag naming tests (see build script).

 ## Server Setup
 There is not much in terms of a software requirements other than docker.
 You can run it on Windows Server or Windows 10 Client.